mtwg/freshet-docs/source/vpn/README.md

 ### Step 2\) Connect to the VPN

-Using your credentials you received via email, now you can configure your client to connect to the network:
+Using your credentials you received via email, now you can configure your client to connect to the network.

 ### Step 3\) Confirm the VPN is working